ayanam1re111/aynm-review-system/README.md

 - **Personalized recommendation** — Five behaviour signals (view, search, like, follow, order) build a Redis ZSet user profile, scored as interest 0.40 / popularity 0.25 / distance 0.20 / rating 0.10 / freshness 0.05; results are written to a ZSet cache for reuse, with a popular-merchant fallback for anonymous users.
 - **Cache penetration, breakdown and avalanche** — Null-value caching prevents penetration from repeated lookups of missing ids, a mutex rebuild prevents breakdown when a hot key expires and floods the database, and randomized TTLs keep large batches of keys from expiring at the same moment.
 A logical-expiration strategy is also implemented, with the mutex path currently wired into the request flow.
 - **Cache preheating** — On startup the application loads merchant coordinates into the Redis GEO index and warms the cache for the 100 best-selling merchants; failures are logged and do not block startup.
-- **Distributed locking and atomic deduction** — Redisson enforces one-order-per-user and idempotent order creation, while flash-sale stock is validated and deducted in a single Lua script on Redis.
 - **Nearby merchants** — Redis GEO radius search with paging, returning results ordered by distance with the distance value attached.

 <a name="env"></a>